lpsinger/userguide/procedures/searches.rst

-**GstLAL**, **MBTAOnline**, **PyCBC Live** and **SPIIR** are matched-filtering based analysis pipelines that rapidly identify compact binary merger events, with sub-minute to ∼1 minute latencies.
+**GstLAL**, **MBTAOnline**, **PyCBC Live** and **SPIIR** are matched-filtering based analysis pipelines that rapidly identify compact binary merger events, with :math:`\lesssim 1` minute latencies.
 They use discrete banks of waveform templates to cover the target parameter space of compact binaries, with all pipelines covering the mass ranges corresponding to BNS, NS-BH, and stellar mass BBH systems.
 However, GstLAL and PyCBC Live and SPIIR also include